DOA Secretary Scott Neitzel leaving

 Nowak will be replaced as PSC chairwoman by commissioner Lon Roberts, who was appointed to a six year term last March.
 Roberts is also a former Secretary of the Department of Financial Institutions and chair of the State of Wisconsin Investment Board.

-Walker who has not yet announced who will fill the vacancy on the PSC.
+Walker has not yet announced who will fill the vacancy on the PSC.